Olaitan-A/Data-Cleaning-in-MS-Excel/README.md

 - After assessing the data in order to understand what needed to be done to take it from messy to clean, A copy of the dataset was made in order to have the original dataset in the event of data loss during cleaning.

-- The dataset was checked for duplicate values
+- The dataset was checked for duplicate values in order to ensure data accuracy.

 ![FIFA NO DUPLICATES FOUND (4)](https://user-images.githubusercontent.com/109909855/225366258-0dce547c-7014-4d9e-a6d5-426b6d5e8c43.JPG)